AnyD3v/Any-8Ball/README.md

 1. Launch M5Burner
 2. Select "StickC" from the menu on the left.
 3. Use the search at the top of the app to look for "ANy-*Ball".
-Official upload is by "AnyDev".
+Official upload is by "AnyD3v".
 4.Click Download
 5. Click Burn